 So you want to be a pilot?

 Aviation was much more than a career choice for me; it was more akin to facilitating a passion or feeding an addiction.
 I had never possessed an alternative ‘life plan’ and always figured that I’d never need one.
-Yet now as I contemplate aviation on another 3am drive to the airport, I question whether it is everything thing to me that it once was.
+Yet now as I contemplate aviation from ground level, I question whether it is everything thing to me that it once was.
 Had the dream become little more than a means to an end?
 For so much has changed in the industry that it is almost unrecognisable when compared to that first flight in the tiny, gleaming Cessna of the 1960s.